apache/commons-parent/README.md

 More information can be found on the [Apache Commons Parent homepage](https://commons.apache.org/proper/commons-commons-parent).
 The [Javadoc](https://commons.apache.org/proper/commons-commons-parent/apidocs) can be browsed.
-Questions related to the usage of Apache Commons Parent should be posted to the [user mailing list](https://commons.apache.org/mail-lists.html).
+Questions related to the usage of Apache Commons Parent should be posted to the [user mailing list][ml].

 Where can I get the latest release?
 -----------------------------------